 Y-cable redundancy requires that both cards are active and available before you set up redundancy.
-Use StrataView Plus or the CLI commands uptrk, addtrk, then addyred.
-(See also descriptions of addyred, delyred, dspyred, and ptyred in the Cisco WAN Switching Command Reference.)
+Use Cisco WAN Manager or the CLI commands uptrk, addtrk, then addyred.
+(See also descriptions of addyred, delyred, delyred, and ptyred in the Cisco WAN Switching Command Reference publication).